Export Control

 Do I really have to do that?

+Yes.
+Any researcher and associate are obliged to contribute in order to implement the legal requirements.
 Our joint legal obligation is to prevent misuse that would cause significant harm to human dignity, life, health, freedom, property, the environment or peaceful coexistence.

 The project classification is not only necessary to get access to high performance computing resources but also when you are in an international exchange during your resarch activities.
+In a dual-use project even advising people can be considered as giving technical assistance and therefore might be prevented.

 What do I need to do?